Finding the Top Financial Advisors in Lafayette, CA

 Garner Financial Management, Inc.

-Last but not least on our list, Garner Financial Management is a fee-only firm with more than $119.05 million in assets under management.
-It offers its services to individuals, corporations and other business entities.
-It also advises on trusts and retirement plans.
+Garner Financial Management is a fee-only firm offering services to individuals, corporations and other business entities.
+It also advises clients on their trusts and retirement plans.
 To establish an account, you’d need a minimum of $500,000.
-Most clients are individuals outside the high-net-worth sector.
+Most clients fall short of the high-net-worth threshold.

 The team at Garner Financial is led by Blair J. Garner, who is a certified financial planner (CFP) and a chartered financial analyst (CFA).
 He also holds the chartered mutual fund advisor (CMFC) and the chartered retirement planning counselor (CRPC) designations.